Waltham Forest College Header

 We have a range of learning opportunities available that we hope will support you during your time at the college and skills that you can take with you.
 Our peer trainers will be happy to guide you through your course options, the enrolment process, either face to face or over the telephone.
 Our contact details can be found below.

-Find the courses/workshops that are running this term in the most current Prospectus (at the right-hand side of page) and complete the online enrolment form by selecting any that you would like to join.
-For support with enrolment, you can also contact us via the details below.
+Find the courses/workshops that are running this term in the most current Prospectus and complete the online enrolment form by selecting any that you would like to join.
+For support with enrolment, you can also contact us via the details on the right-hand side of the page.

 This code of conduct aims to ensure that everyone who attends the Recovery College has a positive, enriching experience and will want to return.